cristearadu/bitedender-interviu/README.md

 screenshot (0.1.0)
 ```
 ---
+How to run the project
+---
-To run the project install the requirements from requirements file: `pip install -r requirements.txt`
+To run the project use this command: `gauge run .\specs\multiplatform_scenarios.spec`